-- Fencing is an important tool for woodland creation, but can have negative impacts on landscape, wildness and historic assets; its use needs to be carefully considered and any impacts mitigated as part of the - If fencing is necessary, it is important to allow space for open ground and a softer woodland edge within the fence line.
+- Fencing is an important tool for woodland creation, but can have negative impacts on landscape, wildness and historic assets; its use needs to be carefully considered and any impacts mitigated as part of the design process. - If fencing is necessary, it is important to allow space for open ground and a softer woodland edge within the fence line. - Any fencing in or near existing woodland known to contain capercaillie or black grouse must conform to guidance on avoiding bird strikes. - Redundant fencing should be removed.